Passeriform/Mega-beep-ania/README.md

 # Mega(beep)ania
 Megalovania using system alert beeps

-*Sans comes alive in C. You're gonna have a bad time.*
+*You're gonna have a bad time in C.*

 ## Compile Instructions:
 Download the binary or compile source using gcc